Naruki-Ichihara/gmake/README.md

 <h1 align=center>gmake</h1>

-> This is code for paper "Improvement of mechanical properties of 3D-printed continuous carbon fiber reinforced polymers by fiber tensioning and compaction during printing."

 ## Reproducibility
 ### Environment
 This source code depends on the following external software and python3.
 To enforce the reproducibility of our study, we recommend using our container.